How can I create a custom page border?

 Note: This article was written for Word 2003 and

 earlier.
-Changes in Word 2007 and 2010 make the procedure and tools somewhat
+Changes in Word 2007 and above (Ribbon versions) make the procedure and tools somewhat

 different.
-Rather than attempt to provide instructions for Word 2007/2010 along
+Rather than attempt to provide instructions for Word 2007 and

 with the existing ones for earlier versions, I have added some hints at the

-end to make it easier to accomplish the same task in Word 2007/2010.
+end to make it easier to accomplish the same task in Word 2007 and above.

 If you select Insert | Picture | Clip Art… and type